anniedenton/599D-exercise1/README.md

 Reconfigure’s epistemological approach (feminist standpoint theory) of looking to users as experts in their own lives, rather than relying on threat models and advice developed by traditional security experts.
 # 3 Methodology
-To answer our research questions, we conducted semistructured qualitative interviews with queer individuals who use social media, dating apps, or apps for sexting.
+To answer our research questions, we conducted semi-structured qualitative interviews with queer individuals who use social media, dating apps, or apps for sexting.
 We asked participants what online safety advice they have given and received, as well as their thought processes behind adopting or rejecting advice.
 We also collated online documents of queer safety advice as prompts